hotrodorm/hotrod/hotrod-project/docs/architecture.md

 - Live Database
 - HotRod Layer Configuration

+Then:

-Once the meta data is compiled and validated, the dialect adapter is prepared for the specific database.
-Then the specific generator is instantiated and fed the meta data and the dialect adapter.
-With all those moving parts, the generator generates the persistence layer.
+1. Once the meta data is compiled and validated, the dialect is prepared for the specific database.
+2. Then, the specific generator is instantiated and fed with the meta data and the dialect.
+3. Finally, with all those moving parts in place, the generator produces the persistence layer.

-The explanation above can be visualized as:
+This can be visualized as:

 ```mermaid
 graph TD;